 Because of extended unemployment issues and a lack of monthly income, I may be forced to shut down these three web sites in the near future and discontinue the related FREE apostolates.
 I receive no financial support of any kind for this work from the Archdiocese of Boston in which I live and there appears to be no Catholic-friendly Hi-Tech companies in the Boston area who are willing to hire me on a full-time basis though I have a B.S. in Computer Science and two web certifications.

-I believe our work is hosted with a secure web services company but in order to keep the AskACatholic.com knowledge base on-line, I at least need $210. annually.
+I believe our work is hosted with a secure web services company but in order to keep the AskACatholic.com knowledge base on-line, I need at least $325. annually.
 Frequent visitors, who use and appreciate this work, are welcome to make a donation at: AskACatholic.com/donate.

 In addition, if anyone reading this can direct me to someone in the Framingham/Natick, Massachusetts area who would be willing to hire me on a full-time basis, a referral would be greatly appreciated.

 Finally, if someone can refer me to a faithful Catholic Accountant who is familiar with the Commonwealth of Massachusetts it would be appreciated.
 You are more than welcome to read my employment profile at:

 "But, under the Apostles, you will say, "no one was called a Catholic".

 Grant this to have been the fact; or suppose it to have been so.

 When heresies, after the Apostles days, arose, and, under divers names, strove to tear and scatter piecemeal the dove of God, and His queen, did not the apostolic people require a peculiar name whereby to distinguish the unity of the people that had not been corrupted, for fear lest the error of a few might tear limb by limb the unstained virgin of God?